PV-Lab/2s986_class/Week11/Color_Mixing_Example/README.md

 `color_mixing_with_BO.iphynb` - one example code that will be used to run your algorithm

-### If you decided to use GPyOpt, you need to install it.
-(Of course, you don't need to use GPyOpt or Emukit.
+### If you decide to use GPyOpt, you need to install it.
+### (Of course, you don't need to use GPyOpt or Emukit.
 But, inform us in advance if you are using special packages.)
 One tip is to install Emukit (another implenmentation of BO) first:

 `pip install emukit`